C. Hoare & Co: 20th century

+In 1987, Alexander S. Hoare, represented the eleventh generation to manage C. Hoare & Co.

 21st century

+In 2008, the bank had around 10,000 customers, and a pretax profit of $32 million.
+Two-thirds of its income derived from deposits and loans.

-Alexander S. Hoare, the former chief executive of the bank, represents the eleventh generation to manage C. Hoare & Co.
-He was replaced by the first non-family member in an executive position: Jeremy Marshall, former head of Credit Suisse Private Bank.
+Alexander S. Hoare was replaced by the first non-family member in an executive position: Jeremy Marshall, former head of Credit Suisse Private Bank in February 2009.
 Marshall stepped down and was replaced by deputy chief executive David Green in 2016.
 In 2021, Diana Brightmore-Armour, a veteran of Lloyds Corporate Banking and Coca-Cola, stepped in as CEO.
+In 2026 she was succeeded by Simon Kenyon.

 In October 2016, Hoare sold its Wealth Management business to Cazenove Capital Management, owned by Schroders.
 This was followed in March 2017 by disposing of its investment dealing and custody business to Canaccord Genuity Wealth Management.

 In 2018 Rennie Hoare, previously the head of philanthropy, was appointed a shareholding partner in an effort to bring “millennial thinking” into the bank.

+The bank's profit for the year to March 2025 was £63.7 million, down from £80.8 million the year before.
+The total deposits at the bank amounted to £6.4 billion.